tbenade/wercker-devcenter/source/articles/languages/ruby/rails-heroku.md

 Commit and push this file to your git repository.

-## Setting up the wercker addon
+## Setting up the wercker add-on

-Wercker comes with a Heroku addon which you can find on the Heroku marketplace (currently still in beta so not visible yet).
+Wercker comes with a [Heroku add-on](https://addons.heroku.com/wercker) which you can find on the Heroku marketplace (please make sure you are part of the [Heroku Beta program](http://beta.heroku.com) while the add-on is in beta).
 By running the following command you will add the wercker addon to your Heroku app that you've created in previous steps:

 	$ heroku addons:add wercker